robmarkcole/HASS-amazon-rekognition/README.md

 # Amazon Rekognition for Home Assistant
 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=for-the-badge)](https://github.com/hacs/integration)

 Object detection with [Amazon Rekognition](https://aws.amazon.com/rekognition/).
 The state of the sensor is the number of detected target objects in the image, and the default target is `person`.
+Multiple targets can be listed, in which case the state is the total number of any targets detected.
+The time that any target object was las detected is available as an attribute.

-Note that in order to prevent accidental over-billing, the component will not scan images automatically, but requires you to call the `image_processing.scan` service.
+**Note** that in order to prevent accidental over-billing, the component will not scan images automatically, but requires you to call the `image_processing.scan` service.

 **Pricing:** As part of the [AWS Free Tier](https://aws.amazon.com/rekognition/pricing/), you can get started with Amazon Rekognition Image for free.
 Upon sign-up, new Amazon Rekognition customers can analyze 5,000 images per month for the first 12 months.
 After that price is around $1 for 1000 images.

-## Component setup
+## Integration setup
 For advice on getting your Amazon credentials see the [Polly docs](https://www.home-assistant.io/components/tts.amazon_polly/).
-The number and type of all objects discovered are listed in the sensor attributes.

 Place the `custom_components` folder in your configuration directory (or add its contents to an existing custom_components folder).
 Add to your `configuration.yaml`: